Documentation

 5. Use Idempotency-Key for retries and log all request_id values.

-Next: see Rate Limits & Error Handling to learn how to handle errors gracefully, or Models to explore available models.
+Next: see Rate Limits & Error Handling to learn how to handle errors gracefully, or V2 EQ Dimensions to explore the new emotional intelligence features.